taaha-0548/Lexiform/packages/lexiform-js/README.md

 # Lexiform JS Core
+**A developer-first markup language for defining web forms.**

+Lexiform treats form creation like document compilation.
+Instead of wrestling with slow drag-and-drop builders or writing error-prone JSON configurations by hand, you write clean, human-readable markup.
+The Lexiform compiler strictly enforces structural correctness, validates field semantics, and outputs a highly portable, framework-agnostic JSON schema ready to be rendered by React, Next.js, Vue, or plain HTML.

+### About this Package
-The official JavaScript/TypeScript bindings for the Lexiform C++ Core Compiler.
-This library allows you to run the exact same, high-performance form validation and schema generation logic in the browser using WebAssembly.
+This package provides the official JavaScript and TypeScript bindings for the **Lexiform C++ Core Compiler**.
+By leveraging WebAssembly (WASM), it allows you to run the exact same high-performance parsing and semantic analysis logic directly in the browser or Node.js environment, with zero backend required.

+## Why Lexiform?

+Traditional form builders often force you to choose between human-readable definitions and complex validation logic.
+Lexiform bridges this gap by providing:
+- **Unified Logic:** Use the exact same C++ compiler engine for your CLI tools and your web browser.
+- **Extreme Performance:** Offload complex parsing and semantic analysis to WebAssembly with an ultra-lightweight, zero-dependency payload.
+- **Semantic Safety:** Catch errors (like duplicate IDs or invalid attribute combinations) *before* your form even renders.
+- **Zero Framework Lock-in:** The DSL compiles to a standard JSON schema that you can render however you like.

+### Real-World Use Cases

+- **Version-Controllable Form Definitions:** Unlike drag-and-drop builders, Lexiform `.form` files live directly in your Git repository.
+This makes forms **version-controllable, diffable, and code-review friendly**.
+- **Cross-Framework Portability:** Write a Job Application form once in Lexiform and render it across a React website, an Angular admin panel, or even a legacy HTML app.
+- **Rapid Prototyping:** For power users and engineers, writing a quick Lexiform script is significantly faster than dragging fields onto a GUI canvas.
+- **Safer than Raw JSON:** Stop hand-writing massive, error-prone JSON files.
+Lexiform replaces manual JSON with a clean markup language, while the compiler enforces strict semantic checks.

 ## Features

+**Keywords:** `Lexiform`, `DSL`, `Forms`, `Compiler`, `Validation`, `WebAssembly`, `WASM`, `React`, `TypeScript`

-- **C++ Performance:** Uses the real C++ Lexer, Parser, and Semantic Analyzer.
+- **C++ Performance:** Powered by the native C++ Lexer, Parser, and Semantic Analyzer.
-- **WebAssembly Powered:** Compiled to WebAssembly for near-native speed.
+- **WebAssembly Powered:** Compiled to WebAssembly for near-native speed with a minimal footprint.
 - **Type Safe:** Full TypeScript support for Schemas and Data.
-- **React Ready:** Includes a specialized hook for seamless integration.
+- **React Ready:** Includes a specialized hook for seamless, asynchronous integration.

 ## Installation